dct2012/chromeos-3.14/README.md

 This is a fork of ChromiumOS's chromeos-3.14 kernel.
 It's aim is to provide a fully working kernel for a regular Linux install on the Chromebook Pixel 2.
-Since this will also be my personal kernel I'm adding the bfs, uksm and greysky's gcc optimization patches.
+Since this will also be my personal kernel I'm adding the bfs, uksm and graysky2's gcc optimization patches.

 To make a basic .config run